sayyad12345/mavenprojects/README.md

-# Driving License Registration System
+🚗 Driving License Registration System
-A console-based student management system using Java, JDBC, PostgreSQL, file I/O, and Maven.
+A console-based application developed using Java, JDBC, PostgreSQL, and Maven, designed to register applicant details for driving licenses and store them securely in a database.

-The Driving License Registration System is a console based application used for the register the aplicants detail for the driving license and store the all data in the database.

-# Technologies Used
+🧰 Technologies Used
-* Core Java: For application logic and OOP concepts.
+Core Java – For application logic and object-oriented programming concepts.

-* JDBC (Java Database Connectivity): For connecting and interacting with the PostgreSQL database.
+JDBC (Java Database Connectivity) – For seamless interaction with the PostgreSQL database.
-* PostgreSQL: For storing student data
-* Maven: For managing project dependencies.

-# Dependencies

-The project required  dependencies are in pom.xml.
+PostgreSQL – As the backend database to store applicant data.

+Maven – For efficient dependency and project management.

+File I/O – For handling text-based input/output operations when needed.

-# Project Structure
+📦 Project Structure
+css
+Copy
+Edit
 drivinglicense/
 │
-├── pom.xml
 ├── src/
 │   ├── main/
 │   │   ├── java/